dotnet/csharpstandard/standard/basic-concepts.md

 #### 7.7.2.2 Hiding through nesting

-Name hiding through nesting can occur as a result of nesting namespaces or types within namespaces, as a result of nesting types within classes or structs, and as a result of parameter, local variable, and local constant declarations.
+Name hiding through nesting can occur as a result of nesting namespaces or types within namespaces, as a result of nesting types within classes or structs, as a result of a local function or a lambda, and as a result of parameter, local variable, and local constant declarations.

 > *Example*: In the following code
 >